nika-gviniashvili/aimlFin2026_n_ghviniashvili25/Task 3 - web server log file analysis/ddos.md

-Task 3 -  Detection of DDoS Attack Using Regression Analysis

 In this task, I have analyzed a web server log file to detect possible DDoS attack intervals.
 A DDoS attack usually causes a sudden increase in the number of requests sent to a server within a short period of time.
 My goal was to identify such abnormal spikes using regression analysis.